charmed-kubernetes/kubernetes-docs/pages/k8s/kata.md

 ### Deploying to AWS

 A convenient way to try Charmed Kubernetes with Kata Containers is to deploy it to AWS.
-Because of the virtualisation requirements highlighted above, using Kata Container on AWS requires that a special instance type be used.
+Because of the virtualisation requirements highlighted above, using Kata Containers on AWS requires that a special instance type be used.
 To deploy Charmed Kubernetes with Kata Containers on AWS, write the following overlay to a file: